 The internal resource spends more time on the project than the implementing partner.
 The idea that you will just pay and get a finished system without the significant time end effort of the company, is not how things happen in practice.
 Be prepared to work on the project for it to be successful.

 This lecture discusses the IT infrastructure that you need for your ERP implementation.
 Even if you have a cloud solution, you may still need to improve your infrastructure.
-And considering the number of projects that utilise on-premise solution, the need for IT investments becomes quite clear.
+And considering the number of projects that utilize on-premise solution, the need for IT investments becomes quite clear.

 The project looks into the typical ERP project timeline.
 It includes: